MAStrampel/FACT_26/README.md

 You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.
+- [Models](https://drive.google.com/drive/folders/1n8oiE18bKkSpZEUA3jC2Q81H6hW1Mhhh?usp=sharing) trained on the datasets.

 >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.